Mastercard/available-merchant-offers-reference-app/README.md

 JDK 1.8.0 or later

-spring-framework
+Spring-framework

 IntelliJ IDEA (or any other IDE of your choice)

 Mastercard Developers Account with access to Available Merchant Offers API.
-(Default STAGE Keys are configured with this project)
+(By default STAGE Keys are configuredto run with this project)

 #### If your editor is IntelliJ IDEA, you will not need to download the Maven and JDK